 With video ad sequencing, you can tell your product or brand story by showing people a series of videos in the order that you define.
 You can use a video ad sequence to build interest, reinforce a message, or create a unifying theme.

 About ad sequences

 A video ad sequence is made up of a series of ads that you’d like to show to a person.
 Each ad sequence line item is made up of a series of “steps.”
 Each step of a sequence is an ad group with an ad.
-Most of a sequence’s settings are selected at the line item level—such as a bid strategy and targeting—but you’ll select your ad format and bid within each of your sequence’s ad groups.
-Your ads will serve in the order that you’ve defined in the sequence.
-Users must have an impression for an ad to see the next ad in the sequence.
+Most of a sequence’s settings are selected at the line item level—such as a bid strategy and targeting—but you’ll select your sequencing rules, ad format, and bid within each of your sequence’s steps.
+Your ads will serve in the order that you’ve defined.

 Nuances of ad sequence line items